+ODF or its Designee

+Freq uency of Verification:

-Frequency of Verification: At l east once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
-New providers may be qualified more frequently depending on which monitoring cycle they are assi gned to.
+At le ast once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.

+providers may be qualified more frequently depending on which monitoring cycle they are

+accie gned to.